llpeterson/direct/access.md

 providers, who in turn sell mobile access service to their consumers.

-The frequency bands that are used for cellular networks vary around the world, and are complicated by the fact that ISPs have to simultaneously support both old/legacy technologies and new/next-generation technologies, each of which occupies a different frequency band.
-The high-level summary is that the full gamet of cellular technolgies range from 700-MHz to 1900-MHz.
+The frequency bands that are used for cellular networks vary around the world, and are complicated by the fact that ISPs often simultaneously support both old/legacy technologies and new/next-generation technologies, each of which occupies a different frequency band.
+The high-level summary is that traditional cellular technolgies range from 700-MHz to 2400-MHz, with new mid-spectrum allocations now happening at 6-GHz and millimeter-wave (mmWave) allocations openning in the 30 to 300-GHz band.
 One interesting footnote is that there is also an unlicensed band at 3.5-GHz set aside in North America, called *Citizens Broadband Radio Service* (CBRS), that anyone with a celluar radio can use.
 This opens the door for setting up private cellular networks.

 Like 802.11, cellular technology relies on the use of base stations that are connected to a wired network.
 In the case of the cellular